Rare first edition of ‘Frankenstein’ novel breaks world auction record

 First edition of Frankenstein sells for record breaking $1.17m

-1818–Mary Shelley’s Frankenstein; or, The Modern Prometheus
+Frankenstein; or, The Modern Prometheus by Mary Shelley (The 1818 Text)

 [VIDEO] Frankenstein: Crash Course Literature

 Mary Shelley’s novel Frankenstein was written to meet a challenge to “write a ghost story.”
-When she and a group of friends gathered at a mansion near Lake Geneva in Switzerland--a gathering that included Lord Byron, the poet Percy Shelley, and Lord Byron’s personal physician, John Polidori--inclement weather forced them to spend their holiday indoors.
+When she and a group of friends gathered at a mansion near Lake Geneva in Switzerland—a gathering that included Lord Byron, the poet Percy Shelley, and Lord Byron’s personal physician, John Polidori—inclement weather forced them to spend their holiday indoors.

 In fact, 1816 was the “I.” The eruption of Indonesia's Mount Tambora filled the atmosphere with ash, causing freezing temperatures and food shortages all over the northern hemisphere.